CaraMcAvinchey/the-puzzle-exchange/README.md

 ### Typography
 - The logo and headings use Roboto Condensed and body text uses Lato with a fall-back font of san-serif.
 - The choice of Roboto Condensed and Lato were selected using [Google Fonts](https://fonts.google.com/share?selection.family=Lato|Roboto+Condensed:wght@700).
-- The headings descrease in size to ensure full responsiveness of the website.
+- The headings decrease in size to ensure full responsiveness of the website.

 <img width="500" alt="Screenshot 2022-03-30 at 22 31 13" src="https://user-images.githubusercontent.com/97494262/160859641-f6154433-3871-4f94-a47e-18886da43c2b.png">